RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 # News

-- \newicon New preprint on arXiv: [_Algorithm-Agnostic Low-Rank Approximation of Operator Monotone Matrix Functions_](https://arxiv.org/abs/2311.14023).

-- Paper accepted at SODA 2024: _[On the Unreasonable Effectiveness of Single Vector Krylov Methods for Low-Rank Approximation](https://arxiv.org/abs/2305.02535)_!
+- \newicon  **I'm defending my thesis soon, on April 16th!** It's open to the public, in-person and online.
+See the details here: [link](/thesis-defense).

 $\phantom{.}$

 \begin{dropdown}{_Old News_}

+January 2024

+- I presented my work on [Krylov methods](https://arxiv.org/abs/2305.02535) at SODA 2024.

 November 2023

+- New preprint on arXiv: [_Algorithm-Agnostic Low-Rank Approximation of Operator Monotone Matrix Functions_](https://arxiv.org/abs/2311.14023).

 - I gave a talk on [Krylov methods](https://arxiv.org/abs/2305.02535) at the [Conference on Fast Direct Solvers](https://www.math.purdue.edu/~xiaj/FastSolvers2023/index.html) at Purdue University in November.

 - I gave a [talk at UChicago](https://orecchia.net/event/theory-lunch/) on [Trace Estimation](https://arxiv.org/abs/2010.09649) and [Kronecker-Trace Estimation](https://arxiv.org/abs/2309.04952) on November 1st.

 October 2023

+- Paper accepted at SODA 2024: _[On the Unreasonable Effectiveness of Single Vector Krylov Methods for Low-Rank Approximation](https://arxiv.org/abs/2305.02535)_!

 - I organized a minisymposium on _The Matrix-Vector Complexity of Linear Algebra_ at the first ever [SIAM-NNP conference](https://sites.google.com/view/siam-nynjpa/annual-meeting)!